Mitacs and Own the Podium (OTP)

 For More Information

-The purpose of the current partnership between OTP and Mitacs is to carry forward the legacy of OTP’s highperformance sport research initiative that supports Olympic and Paralympic podium performances.
-A contribution to Canada’s success in Vancouver, London, Sochi, Rio, and PyeongChang was including talented graduate and postgraduate researchers to solve sport performance questions about how we could “Own the Podium.”
-These interns are the conduit between the Canadian national teams, sport institutes, and universities bringing together a winning formula for future Olympic and Paralympic Games.
-The results will impact podium performances and contribute to healthy and active lifestyles across the country
+The purpose of the current partnership between OTP and Mitacs is to build on the momentum gained through OTP’s high-performance sport research initiative supporting Olympic and Paralympic podium performances.
+A contribution to Canada’s success in Vancouver, London, Sochi, Rio, and PyeongChang was including talented graduate and postgraduate researchers in order to solve sport performance questions about how we could ”Own the Podium.“ These interns will be the conduit between the Canadian national teams, sport institutes, and universities to bring together a winning equation for future Olympic and Paralympic Games.
+The results will impact podium performances and will also contribute to healthy and active lifestyles across the country.

 - The three major research areas related to OTP-targeted Olympic and Paralympic sports are:

-- Sports engineering including, but not limited to, equipment fabrication and customization, aerodynamics, ergonomics, and performance technology; and
+- Sports engineering: Including, but not limited to, equipment fabrication and customization, aerodynamics, ergonomics, and performance technology;

 - Projects must be aligned with both a Canadian Sport Institute (CSI) and a collaborating Canadian university.
-The CSI may be directly involved in the research and may also potentially provide opportunities for subsequent employment in continued high-performance sport research.
+The CSI may be directly involved in the research and will also be in a position to potentially provide opportunities for subsequent employment in continued high-performance sport research.

 - Graduate programs for consideration must also be aligned with the long-term performance research strategies of OTP’s targeted Olympic and/or Paralympic National Sport Organizations (NSO).

 - Projects aligned with NSOs that are categorized as having podium potential for 2020, 2022, and 2024 will be given preference.